AUCOHL/Malice/README.md

 Then double click Malice.AppImage.
 Technology is amazing sometimes.

 ## macOS
-This version is extremely and unsupported because the GTK+ developers are not interested in providing a framework and packaging a .app without Xcode will need quite a bit of research.
+**WARNING: This version is extremely finicky and unsupported.**

-### Non-portable Setup
+### First Time Setup
 You will need to do it every time the .xcodeproj changes, including when you first clone/download the repository.
-It's recommended you do not commit your .xcodeproj.
+It is recommended that you do not commit your .xcodeproj by using `git reset Malice.xcodeproj/` before committing any changes.

 On the terminal: